 Tanju Sofu is the manager of the Engineering Analysis Department in Argonne's Nuclear Engineering Division.His responsibilities include technical leadership and programmatic guidance for a broad range of activities such as engineering simulations, safety analyses, and risk assessments of nuclear reactor systems and fuel cycle facilities; development of advanced modeling and simulation methods and codes; advancement of diagnostics and control strategies for nuclear reactor plant performance analysis; development of innovative nuclear reactor concepts; and process modeling for emerging (non-nuclear) energy technologies.

-Dr. Sofu also leads the Fast Reactor Safety and Licensing technical area under the U.S. Department of Energy's Advanced Reactor Concepts (ARC) program.
-He is the current chair of OECD/NEA's Generation-IV International Forum (GIF) Sodium Fast Reactor (SFR) Safety and Operations Project Management Board, and the co-chair of GIF SFR Safety Design Criteria Task Force.
+Dr. Sofu also coordinates the multilaboratory activities for the Fast Reactor Methods and Safety Research and Development technical areas under the U.S. Department of Energy's Advanced Reactor Technologies program.
+He serves as the co-chair of Organization for Economic Co-operation and Development Nuclear Energy Agency's Generation-IV International Forum Risk and Safety Working Group and the Safety Design Criteria Task Force.

 Dr. Sofu joined Argonne in 1992 as a postdoctoral appointee after receiving his Ph.D. degree in nuclear engineering from University of Tennessee in Knoxville.
 During his tenure at Argonne, Dr. Sofu has contributed to a number of nuclear and non-nuclear projects, focusing on development of simulation models for engineering system analyses involving multidimensional, multiscale, multi-physics phenomena.
 His technical contributions include a wide range of large-scale computational physics and fluid dynamics simulations on high-performance computing platforms for design optimizations, model validations, and safety analyses.